-The Ultimate Fall Bucket List of Fun Activities & Autumn Things to Do
+The Ultimate Fall Bucket List of Fun Activity Ideas & Autumn Things to Do

 Jumping into piles of crisp golden leaves is an autumnal rite of passage which should not be denied to the young and the young at heart.
 Just make sure that you’ve raked and piled the leaves yourself, so you are more certain the leaves will be free from small branches that can cause scratches!

 Next to pumpkins, chestnuts are the quintessential flavor of fall.
 They crumble in your mouth, leaving a deliciously delicate and sweet flavor.
 So, why not make them at home?
 They can easily be roasted in the oven, but for an added fall bucket list challenge buy yourself a chestnut roaster and follow the directions in the how to roast chestnuts on an open fire article.

 Vibrant colors of leaves in gold, orange and red can be casually placed on the mantel with pumpkins and scented candles perched among them.
 Keep it bright and simple with plenty of texture to give a warm and cozy feel to your fireplace.
 If you are on the less creative side, there are some pretty fall mantle examples on Southern Living.